 Industrial Cybersecurity Challenges

-Let us take a closer look at some of the challenges that IIoT users currently face.
+Here are some of the challenges that IIoT users can face.

 Using Outdated and Vulnerable Software